How is Machine Learning Helping Us Understand the Brain?

 Finding a Biomarker for Autism

 Clinical trials for interventions need to identify metrics in advance to determine if the approach works.
 For example, a trial for a new blood pressure medication would take the participants’ blood pressure before and after using the medication to see if this measurement changed.
 This type of measurement is known as a biomarker.
 But there is no widely accepted autism biomarker.
-Most autism assessments are based on subjective information like caregivers’ reports and clinicians’ observations.
+Most autism assessments are based on subjective information like caregivers’ reports in addition to clinicians’ observations.

 Kim Carpenter, PhD